Are my Employment Benefits and Frequent Flyer Miles Considered Marital Property?

 During the course of a divorce, most assets which were held jointly or were acquired during the course of a marriage must be divided.
 Many individuals think about dividing their family home, owned businesses, retirement assets, and other common types of assets.
 However, there are also situations where more niche assets are considered for equitable distribution including employment benefits and frequent flyer miles.
 In these situations, how are the assets valued, and which assets are eligible for division?

 The equitable distribution attorneys of Jacobs Berger have extensive experience helping divorcing couples divide complex assets in Morris County towns and across Northern New Jersey.
 Our firm is built on the belief that most divorce disputes can be handled amicably and cooperatively, but will not hesitate to pursue any means necessary to protect your family’s future.
 Our attorneys take pride in offering dynamic and personalized legal solutions to fit your individual needs and concerns.

-Call our office today to learn more about your legal standing when it comes to asset division or any other divorce legal matter in a confidential and comprehensive case assessment.
+Call our office today to learn more about your legal standing when it comes to asset division or any other divorce legal matter in a strategic planning session.